Welcome to the Music Department

 This unit will see students exploring Blues, Gospel & Spiritual music and learning about the cultural significance of slavery.
 This unit offers lots of singing opportunities in ensemble work, as well as solo singing.

 Unit 6 Composition: All that Jazz

 Students learn about jazz music and in particular improvisation, walking bass line and 12 bar blues.
 They will develop their keyboard skills, mainly how to play chords using the correct finger positions.
 They will also learn about improvisation and how it can be incorporated into composition and performance.

-Unit 1 Performance: Hooks and Riffs
+Unit 1 Composition: Hooks and Riffs

 During this unit, pupils will learn about Hooks and Riffs and their uses within a variety of musical styles.
 Initially students will identify the different types of Hooks and Riffs through listening before performing and eventually composing their own examples.

-Unit 3 Performance: World Music
+Unit 3 Performance: Music from other cultures

 During this topic students will explore music from lots of different countries including India, the Caribbean and Africa.
 They will analyse and compare the features of the various types of music studied and will evaluate the venue, purpose and occasion.